 Another major source of research funding (more specifically R&D) are private companies, and important scientific advances have been driven by industry.
 Very few breakthroughs in the field of aging have emerged from private companies, however.
 One key reason is that, since companies are driven by profit, they need to invest in projects that will provide a product in the short-term.
 Therefore, most companies are by and large reluctant to fund projects that will take a long time to yield a return for their investment.
 Some companies indeed focus on aging, but these often focus on specific short-term applications--again applications derived from caloric restriction research are one example--not normally on the long-term goal of curing aging.

 Given the above problems with science funding, the current situation is one in which progress is being impeded by the lack of funding (and money is very tight at the moment) and the imperfect allocation of existing resources.
 So if you have the means to donate to the science of aging then this is extremely valuable to researchers.
-A success story in this context is that of Oracle founder Larry Ellison whose Ellison Medical Foundation is now a key supporter of research on aging, including my lab.
+A success story in this context is that of Oracle founder Larry Ellison whose Ellison Medical Foundation is now a key supporter of research on aging, including of my lab.
 Of course few people have the wealth to create a foundation, but even small contributions to labs or initiatives related to aging research are valuable as they allow researchers to explore ideas that would not be supported by traditional funding sources.
-Needless to say that I would be delighted if you wished to support my lab and would be happy to discuss any arrangements--normally this is done through a donation to the university but if you mail me a cheque that works too ;).
+Needless to say that I would be delighted if you wished to support my lab:

 Up to the Global Sphere